ibm-cloud-docs/discovery/building-kg.md

 -  Disambiguated entities by using a fuzzy search token, type information (optional) and context (optional).
 Example: Searching for `Steve` in context of `Apple` returns `Steve Jobs` on top while searching for `Steve` in context of `Microsoft` returns `Steve Ballmer` on top.
 -  Relevance ranked relationships by inputting fuzzy search token and context (optional).
 Relevance-ranking utilizes the global properties of the graph to surface more specific information.
 Example: Searching for relationships of `Obama` in context of `health` returns `Affordable Care Act` and other related entities.
 -  Inferences and aggregations across documents by querying for entities and relationships in a connected graph of knowledge.
 Some examples of such queries are: How is person X connected to person Y?
-How different are the data access patterns of employee X from the norm?
 What is the sphere of influence of person X?

 ## Service requirements